Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 • Emergency Communications:

-In emergencies, using any browser, you go to a web page where you can view the real-time status of other organizations.
+In emergencies, you go to a web page where you can view the real-time status of other organizations.
 You input your organization's user name, password and message and get a confirmation message back.

 Information is distributed to the news media in three ways.

-1) Your information posts into a page for the media as soon as it is received.
+1) Your information posts into a page for the media (FlashAlertCS.net) as soon as it is received.
 The media can monitor the page, which automatically refreshes every 5 minutes.
 When the browser detects new information during a reload, it puts an alert up on the screen, even if the page is minimized.
+The main page displays both news releases and emergency messages.

-2) Every 15 minutes, new or changed information is e-mailed to newsrooms at the addresses they request.
+2) New or changed information is emailed to newsrooms at the addresses they request.

-3) Also every 15 minutes, the list is “pushed” into news media web sites and in some cases, TV "crawls" or "tickers."
+3) Every 5 minutes, the list is “pushed” into news media web sites and in some cases, TV "crawls" or "tickers."
 The information automatically appears on their web pages, where the public can view it.
 Click here for example of TV station web use.

-At 8 p.m., the system deletes the information and subscribers may begin placing information regarding the next day, for use in 10 p.m. television newscasts.
+At the 7 p.m. default time, the system deletes the information and orgs may begin placing information regarding the next day, for use in 10 and 11 p.m. television newscasts.
+Postings before 7 p.m. can be flagged that they pertain to the next day and are not deleted at 7 p.m.

-The public can see your information on TV and radio stations and their websites, as well as on a page for just your org to which you can link.
-The optional FlashAlert (see below) allows you to send messages directly to parents, staff, students and others.
+The public can see your information on TV and radio stations and their websites, as well as on a page for just your org to which you may link.
+You also can have your emergency messages automatically posted to your Facebook page and/or Twitter account.
+The optional FlashAlert Messenger (see below) allows you to send messages directly to parents, staff, students and others at the same time as the media.

 What kind of emergency information is appropriate for FlashAlert?